Making Tax Digital jargon buster

 Designatory data

-In terms of MTD, designatory data refers to specific business information that you must keep a digital record of.
-It includes; business name, the address of your principal place of business, your VAT registration number and any VAT accounting schemes that you use.
+Designatory data is specific business information that you must keep in a digital record for MTD.
+It includes: your business name, the address of your main place of business, your VAT registration number (if applicable), any VAT accounting schemes you use, and your Unique Taxpayer Reference (UTR) for Income Tax.

 Digital audit trail

 A digital audit trail is a record of every step in a business transaction.
-This allows HMRC to clearly see the journey from transactional data recorded in your accounting system all the way through to the VAT return numbers you’ve submitted.
+This allows HMRC to clearly see the journey from transactional data recorded in your accounting system all the way through to the figures you've submitted on your VAT or Income Tax return.
 Examples of these steps could include invoices and receipts from customers or suppliers.

 Digitalisation